-Describe the experimental procedures involved and how you will minimise any pain, suffering, distress and/or lasting harm.
+Describe the experimental procedures involved and how any pain, suffering, distress and/or lasting harm will be minimised.
 Have the procedures been recently reviewed by the Named Veterinary Surgeon (NVS), Named Animal Care and Welfare Officer (NACWO) and Animal Welfare and Ethical Review Body (AWERB)?